Home » Recipes » Meals/Main Dishes » Easy Beef with Snow Peas

 Serving Suggestions

 Feel free to serve this beef with snow peas recipe on its own for a nutritious, filling low-carb meal!
-However, if you want to bulk it up a bit try serving it alongside a bed of fluffy white rice, egg fried rice, or lo mein noodles
+However, if you want to bulk it up a bit try serving it alongside a bed of fluffy white rice, egg fried rice, or lo mein noodles.

-Common Questions About Beef with Snow Peas
+Common Questions About This Beef and Snow Peas Recipe

 Do you blanch the snow peas before stir-frying?

-Can you use frozen snow peas?
+Can I use frozen snow peas?

 We don’t recommend using frozen snow peas for this beef with snow peas recipe, because they’re likely to become a bit soggy, watering down the rest of the dish.

-More Ways to Use Beef
+More Beef Recipes

 A plate of beef with snow peas surrounding a mound of white rice.

-Beef with Snow Peas Recipe
+Beef and Snow Peas Stir Fry

-Food Dolls
+Author: Food Dolls

-Prep Time 5 minutes
+Prep: 5 minutes

-Cook Time 6 minutes
+Cook: 6 minutes

-Total Time 11 minutes
+Total: 11 minutes

 Ingredients